 We’ve set up this page as a hub for our COVID-19 coverage and other resources related to the outbreak.
-We’ll also use it to post daily updates.

 We have a running list of steampunk-related event cancellations and postponements.
 This does not include the many other geek culture events affected by the outbreak, but as best we can, we’re keeping the calendar updated with changes.

 British Steampunk Broadcasting Co-operation is a new Facebook group that provides info about streaming performances by artists in the UK.